usefulteam/jwt-auth/README.md

 /jwt-auth/v1
 ```

-Also, two new endpoints are added to this namespace.
+Also, three new endpoints are added to this namespace.

 | Endpoint                              | HTTP Verb |
 | ------------------------------------- | --------- |